-RocDog is a Non-Profit focused on Therapy Dog Services in Rochester, New York.
-The focus is to serve the Community with our Therapy Dogs.
+RocDog is a Non-Profit focused on Therapy Dog Services in Western New York.
+The focus is to serve in our Community’s with our Therapy Dogs.
 Volunteers and their Therapy Dogs are a great resource for good.
 The Pandemic has affected us all.
-The goal is to get back to the new normal as soon as possible.
-People have been in isolated and hurting.
-We have seen firsthand how a Dog can lighten up a face, bring a smile, get a giggle, and even laugh.
+People have been in isolated and hurting and we have seen firsthand how a Dog can lighten up a face, bring a smile, get a giggle, and even laugh.
 These things can become contagious.
 Let us come visit and show you first-hand just what a Therapy Dog can do for you.

-RocDog has grown to 34 Certified Therapy Dogs in our first 5 months of operation, and we expect to have 50 Certified Dogs by the end of 2021.
-RocDog is also Serving in over 40 locations around Rochester.
+RocDog had hoped to have 3 Certified Dogs in its first 12 months.
+But things have exploded.
+Communities and Facilities have welcomed us with open arms.
+RocDog is also now Serving in over 60 locations in Western New York.
 Check out the Community Page to see some of the places we are Serving.

-RocDog has a special just waiting for Support to begin and it is called “Paws for Hearts”.
-RocDog plans to; Foster, Train, and Certify Dogs to become Therapy Dogs.
-RocDog will then work with Community Groups focused on Special Needs Families to find the right placement for these new Therapy Dogs.
-RocDog needs Volunteers and Supports for this work.
+RocDog has a special project just waiting for Support.
+This project is called “Paws for Hearts”.
+RocDog plans to; Foster, Train, and Certify Dogs to become Therapy Dogs, and then place these Dog’s in Special Needs families.
+RocDog needs Volunteers and Funding for this work.
 Contact us to learn more about how you can help.